-John W. Buchanan, FCAS, MAAA, is Managing Director, Excess & Reinsurance Verisk / ISO
+John W. Buchanan, FCAS, MAAA, is Managing Director, Excess & Reinsurance at Verisk

 The introduction portion of this article previously appeared in the Physician Insurer magazine Fourth Quarter 2011 as a feature article on the insurance underwriting cycle, and is reprinted herein with permission*.
 We are providing a link to this original companion article at the end of this article.
 This article applies the same analogy to COVID-19.
 We gratefully acknowledge the invaluable assistance of David Sachs, Assistant Professor, Genetics and Genomic Sciences at Mt.
 Sinai in NYC.
 Elaine (Yingrui) Lu provided significant statistical and data analysis throughout the process, while Marni Wasserman, Architha Sridharan and Eric Price-Glynn provided additional insights and review of the materials.